aschenbrenera/pf2e_rules/PF2e/Spells/Focus/Lay on Hands.md

 ## Gameplay Interaction

-- [[Focus spells]] are automatically heightened to half your level rounded up, just like cantrips are.
+- [[Focus Spells]] are automatically heightened to half your level rounded up, just like cantrips are.